NipunDharmarathne/image2oled/README.md

 ## Usage

-1. Open the online tool in your browser: [Insert link here].
+1. Open the online tool in your browser: https://nipundharmarathne.github.io/image2oled/
 2. Upload an image.
 3. Choose the desired OLED resolution.
 4. Select a dithering method to preview.